synnaxlabs/synnax/docs/CONTRIBUTING.md

     - [Transport protocols](../freighter)
     - And more!

-# 3 - Technical
+# 2 - Technical

 If you haven't already, please star the project on GitHub!
 This helps us grow our community and attract more contributors.
+Now that you've found an area you're intersted in working on, it's time to get into the technical foundations of the project.
+All of our technical documentation can be found in the [docs/tech](../docs/tech) directory where the [README](../README.md) is the best place to get started.